nobodyscripts/LeafBlowerScript/Readme.md

 End: Added crafting autoclicker to passive tower mode with setting TowerPassiveCraftEnabled
 Home: Fix an undeclared variable with boss farm/ww disabled.
+Home: Add HyacinthUseFlower to hyacinth farm, letting you pick from list of flower names or id, see UserSettingsHelp.md for list.

 ## TODO